code-423n4/2023-11-zetachain/README.md

 The 4naly3er report can be found [here](https://github.com/code-423n4/2023-10-zetachain/blob/main/4naly3er-report.md).

-Anything in the [previous audits](https://drive.google.com/drive/folders/10PFcoASYKhllalv5n1AW4mYD12urPgWJ) is considered a known issue.

-_Note for C4 wardens: Anything included in the 4naly3er **or** the automated findings output is considered a publicly known issue and is ineligible for awards._
+_Note for C4 wardens: Anything included in the 4naly3er **or** in the [previous audits](https://drive.google.com/drive/folders/10PFcoASYKhllalv5n1AW4mYD12urPgWJ) is considered a publicly known issue and is ineligible for awards._

 # Overview